cedadev/jasmin-workshop/exercises/ex00/README.md

 You can add the `-K` option here: this stores the passphrase in your KeyChain, so that it's available whenever you're logged in to your Mac.
 Obviously, **only** do this on a machine where your initial login after rebooting is protected by a strong password and/or fingerprint ID.

 You'll be prompted for your passphrase at this point.

+> **_NOTE:_** It is best to copy and paste the passphrase from the credentials you were sent, or from a password manager if you are using your own account.
+Note that the characters of your password will not be displayed as you type/paste them (this is normal!)

 > **_NOTE:_**  [Advanced users] You can also add that same line to your `~/.bashrc` so that this is automatically done for you in each new terminal window you open.
 Only when you reboot your machine will you be prompted for your passphrase.
 For full details see the `man` page for `ssh-add`.